horatiu-cod/Keycloak.Net.Authentication/README.md

 Authentication with Keycloak in .NET and ASP.NET Core.
 Secure your api with Keycloak JWT bearer authentication

-Add the [ Keycloak.Net.Authentification ](https://www.nuget.org/packages/Keycloak.Net.Authentication)  Nuget package to your project.
+Add the [ Keycloak.Net.Authentification ](https://www.nuget.org/packages/Keycloak.Net.Authentication)  nuget package to your project.

 Api calls requires auhorization header with an JWT token from Keycloak.